Viking Age arms and armour: Foreign origins of Viking arms and armour

 Many of the most important Viking weapons were highly ornate—decorated lavishly with gold and silver.
 Weapons adorned as such served large religious and social functions.
 These precious metals were not produced in Scandinavia and they too would have been imported.
 Once in Scandinavia, the precious metals would have been inlaid in the pommels and blades of weapons creating geometric patterns, depictions of animals, and (later) Christian symbols.

 Vikings also used foreign armour.
 According to Heimskringla, one hundred Vikings appeared "in coats of ring-mail, and in foreign helmets" at the Battle of Nesjar in 1016.

 During the mid-9th century, there was an influx of these high-quality weapons into Scandinavia, and Frankish arms became the standard for all Vikings.
 As Ahmad ibn Fadlan observed in his account of his journey to Russia, every Viking carried a "sword of the Frankish type".
 The Franks attempted to limit the Vikings' use of weapons and armour produced in Francia—fearing that they would eventually face equally armed opponents.
 Chapter 10 of the Capitulare Bononiense of 811 made it illegal for any clerical functionary to supply swords or armour to non-Frankish individuals.
 Laws like this were enacted throughout Francia.
 Ultimately, in 864, King Charles the Bald of West Francia made the practice punishable by death.

-Some scholars have proposed that such laws proved so effective at stemming the flow of Frankish weapons that they initiated the practice of raiding for which Vikings became notorious.
+Scholars such as Valerie Dawn Hampton have proposed that such laws proved so effective at stemming the flow of Frankish weapons that they initiated the practice of raiding for which Vikings became notorious.

 Viking Weapon Quality and Decoration

 Viking weapons were not only functional tools for warfare but also symbols of status and prestige as mentioned above.
 The quality and decoration of the Vikings weapons were integral to their value, both on the battlefield and in the context of social relationships.
 Weapons with elegant shapes and noble metal ornamentation not only provided their owner with an effective tool in combat but also served as valuable gifts often being exchanged to build political alliances.
-Well-crafted weapons were a reflection of a Viking’s wealth, prestige, and social status.
+Well-crafted weapons were a reflection of a Viking's wealth, prestige, and social status.